lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Gust of Wind (druid version): mention in description that it dispels insect swarms in the area.

-* Cause Moderate Wounds: Fix??
-Stick power of cast spell opcode 1 -> 0 for consistency with cause light wounds.
+* Cause Moderate Wounds: stick power of cast spell opcode 1 -> 0 for consistency with cause light wounds.

 ## B. 3.
 Level 3.

-* Animate Dead: greater skeleton: gender niether -> summoned.
+* Animate Dead: greater skeleton: gender niether -> summoned (todo: this may be incorrect).
 Align neutral -> chaotic evil.
 Wis 11 -> 10.
 Charisma is also 9 instead of 1.
 Correct saves vs. death 0 -> 9.
 Charisma 1 -> 3 as currently, the implementation requires a minimum of 3.
 Corrections to ac and thac0.
 Correct damage bonus on mace and skeleton great sword 1 -> 2.
 Added 233 opcodes for proficiency.
 Undead immunities: fear, fatigue, berserk, charm, confusion, disease, hold, level drain, petrification, poison, stun, sleep, death: corrected description and implemented correctly via blocks library.

 note(s):
 * shield has an ac bonus of 2, but is classified as a buckler.